 Porting Disaster: While not a disaster per say, the EU version of the PSP port made one great mistake—Some of the voice clips got mixed up, resulting in a nice load of Narm during some cutscenes.

-So Bad, It's Good/So Bad, It's Horrible: The voice acting in the EU version of the game ranges from "They at least sound like they're trying" (Reid and Meredy), to downright They Just Didn't Care territory (nearly everyone else, with Farah being the worst offender.)
-Depending on your tolerance, this can either be very funny and hammy, or very painful.
+So Bad, It's Good}: The voice acting in the EU version of the game ranges from "They at least sound like they're trying" (Reid and Meredy), to downright They Just Didn't Care territory (nearly everyone else, with Farah being the worst offender.)
+This is very funny and hammy.

 Actually, part of the problem is that the AI's not very good at controlling her.
 She tends to dart in dart out, and doesn't always use the right abilities.
 Plus, she needs someone like Reid serving as a distraction.